TYPO3-Solr/ext-solr/Documentation/Backend/BackendModule.rst

 .. image:: ../Images/Backend/solr-backend-synonyms.png

-With the synonyms module you can allow to find documents by words that do not occure in the document but have the same meaning:
+With the synonyms module you can allow to find documents by words that do not occurre in the document but have the same meaning:

 * E.g. smartphone, cellphone, mobile, mobilephone